yangjiao-tj/yangjiao/_pages/about.md

 News
 ======
+[2024/07] Invited to serve as Reviewer in IEEE Internet of Things Journal.

+[2024/06] I'm currently a visiting Ph.D. student at Columbia University in the City of New York, under the guidance of Professor Xiaodong Wang.

 [2024/05] Invited to serve as Reviewer in Sixth Artificial Intelligence for Time Series Analysis (AI4TS) in IJCAI 2024.

 [2024/05] Invited to serve as Reviewer in NeurIPS 2024.